 Malignant pleural effusion frequently affects the clinical evolution of patients with metastatic cancer.
 Correct diagnosis of pleural metastasis in low risk patients is mandatory in the era of target therapy even though the primary tumor is well known.
 Pleural biopsy remains the gold standard for the diagnosis of malignant pleural effusion.
 Pleural biopsy can be performed through pleuroscopy or VATS; the choice between the two methods lays on local hospital setting.
 A good compromise that combines the skill of the surgical approach with the advantages of avoiding general anesthesia is the non-intubated VATS.
 The type and number of trocars used during VATS appears to have no relevant impact on the short-term outcome.
 The best treatment to prevent the accumulation of pleural fluid is talc pleurodesis.
 If talc poudrage is administered during pleuroscopy or VATS, any effusion recurrence does not justify a new surgical approach given that talc slurry is equally effective.

 Provenance and Peer Review: This article was commissioned by the Guest Editors (Duilio Divisi, Roberto Crisci) for the series “Malignant Pleural Effusion” published in Journal of Xiangya Medicine.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+The article has undergone external peer review.

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/jxym-20-52).
 The series “Malignant Pleural Effusion” was commissioned by the editorial office without any funding or sponsorship.
 The authors have no other conflicts of interest to declare.